Presidency of Ulysses S. Grant: Religion and schools

 Grant laid out his agenda for "good common school education".
-He attacked government support for "sectarian schools" run by religious organizations, and called for the defense of public education "unmixed with sectarian, pagan or atheistical dogmas."
+He attacked government support for "sectarian schools" run by religious organizations and called for the defense of public education "unmixed with sectarian, pagan or atheistical dogmas."
 Grant declared that "Church and State" should be "forever separate."
 Religion, he said, should be left to families, churches, and private schools devoid of public funds.

-After Grant's speech Republican Congressman James G. Blaine (1830–1893) proposed the amendment to the federal Constitution.
-Blaine, who actively sought Catholic votes when he ran for president in 1884, believed that possibility of hurtful agitation on the school question should be ended.
+After Grant's speech Republican Congressman James G. Blaine proposed the amendment to the federal Constitution.
+Blaine believed that possibility of hurtful agitation on the school question should be ended.
 In 1875, the proposed amendment passed by a vote of 180 to 7 in the House of Representatives, but failed by four votes to achieve the necessary two-thirds vote in the Senate.
 Nothing like it ever became federal legislation.
-However many states did adopt similar amendments to their state constitution.
+However, many states did adopt similar amendments to their state constitution.

-The proposed Blaine Amendment text was:

 Polygamy and Chinese prostitution

 In October 1875, Grant traveled to Utah and was surprised that the Mormons treated him kindly.
-He told Utah territorial governor, George W. Emery, that he had been deceived concerning the Mormons.
+He told the Utah territorial governor, George W. Emery, that he had been deceived concerning the Mormons.
 However, on December 7, 1875, after his return to Washington, Grant wrote to Congress in his seventh annual State of the Union address that as "an institution polygamy should be banished from the land…"

 Grant believed that polygamy negatively affected children and women.
 Grant advocated that a second law, stronger than the Morrill Act, be passed to "punish so flagrant a crime against decency and morality."
 Grant also denounced the immigration of Chinese women into the United States for the purposes of prostitution, saying that it was "no less an evil" than polygamy.